Cockroach Biology & Life Cycle Explained

 No, cockroaches can’t survive a direct nuclear explosion.

-While they’re 6-15 times more resistant to radiation than you are, they’ll still die from the blast’s intense heat and pressure wave.
+While they’re 6-15 times more resistant to radiation than humans, they’ll still die from the blast’s intense heat and pressure wave.

 They might survive in sheltered areas with lower radiation levels, but at 100,000 rads, they’ll perish like any other creature.

-Even if they survive initially, they’ll face reproduction problems and resource scarcity.
+Even if they survive initially, they’ll face reproduction problems and resource scarcity, causing rapid colony collapse.

 Why Do Cockroaches Flip Over When They Die?